 Pursuant to SAB action, Facility Hardship Seismic Mitigation Projects are not provided any additional interim housing allowance.
 However, interim housing costs are eligible expenditures for Facility Hardship Seismic Mitigation Projects.
-Q

 While undergoing a Modernization project, the district discovered extensive dry rot and termite damage that has severely compromised the structural integrity of the building.
 It appears that costs to mitigate this problem will be excessive and will dramatically increase the costs of the originally planned modernization work.
 Is there a possibility that Rehabilitation funds could be made available for this portion of the project?

 Yes.
-In some cases, there may be a possibility of supplemental funding if the structural condition is such that it meets the requirements for Rehabilitation, as defined in SFP Regulation Section 1859.83(e).
+In some cases there may be a possibility of supplemental funding if the structural condition is such that it meets the requirements for Rehabilitation, as defined in SFP Regulation Section 1859.83(e).
 If the district receives a conceptual approval for Rehabilitation, that approval will be for the minimum work necessary to mitigate the problem.
 The district would subsequently submit a complete Form SAB 50-04 funding application (for Rehabilitation).
-If the project is for a building, a cost-benefit analysis will be necessary to determine what funding the district will be eligible for.
-However, if the project is for a component of a school building or school site condition (e.g., HVAC, heater, boiler, walkway, sewer, etc.), then no cost-benefit analysis will be necessary.
 If funds are available at that time, the district will receive an approval that will be tracked separately from its Modernization application.